Design driving scenarios, configure sensors, and generate synthetic data

 Create road and actor models using a drag-and-drop interface.

-Configure vision, radar, and lidar sensors mounted on the ego vehicle.
-You can use these sensors to simulate detections of actors and lane boundaries in the scenario and to generate point cloud data from a scenario.
+Configure vision, radar, lidar, INS, and ultrasonic sensors mounted on the ego vehicle.
+You can use these sensors to generate actor and lane boundary detections, point cloud data, and inertial measurements.

 Load driving scenarios representing European New Car Assessment Programme (Euro NCAP®) test protocols [1][2][3] and other prebuilt scenarios.

-Import road data from OpenStreetMap® or HERE HD Live Map[1] web services into a driving scenario.
+Import road data from OpenStreetMap®, HERE HD Live Map 1 , or Zenrin Japan Map API 3.0 (Itsumo NAVI API 3.0) 2 web services into a driving scenario.

 Export synthetic sensor detections to MATLAB®.